ultralytics/ultralytics/docs/en/tasks/detect.md

 For a detailed list and performance metrics, refer to the [Models](https://github.com/ultralytics/ultralytics/tree/main/ultralytics/cfg/models/11) section.

-### How can I validate the accuracy of my trained YOLOv8 model?
+### How can I validate the accuracy of my trained YOLO model?

 To validate the accuracy of your trained YOLO11 model, you can use the `.val()` method in Python or the `yolo detect val` command in CLI.
 This will provide metrics like mAP50-95, mAP50, and more.